30 August 2020

 By HARRY CLARKE

-SUBSURFACE water has been spurting from the ground and coal seam gas has been bubbling in areas of the Condamine River catchment where it’s never been seen before, in a shock development that has landholders concerned about future farming viability.
+SUBSURFACE water has been spurting from the ground and coal seam gas has been bubbling in areas of the Condamine River catchment where it’s never been seen before, in a shock development that has landholders deeply concerned about future farming viability.

 Gas company Origin has been working around the clock on farmland south of Chinchilla to put caps over historical coal drilling holes, which in mid-July became fountains of water being pushed to the earth’s surface from underground coal seams.